System theme Light theme Dark theme

 First off, you will need Steam and Wallpaper Engine to be able to download wallpapers at all; see Installing Steam.
 To install Wallpaper Engine, you will have to turn on "Enable Steam Play for all other titles" within Steam Settings > Compatibility.

-Secondly, while "Wallpaper Engine for Kde" can be installed from the store, it will lack the ability to render scene wallpapers, which means the vast majority of them.
-Thus, it will be more desirable to build it from source.
+Secondly, while "Wallpaper Engine for Kde" can be installed from the store, it will lack the ability to render scene wallpapers, which means you'll only get access to video ones.
+If this is okay with you, you can just use the store version.

 Configuring